-Anil Ambani’s Reliance Group to withdraw defamation suits against Congress leaders: Report
+Anil Ambani’s Reliance Group to withdraw defamation suits against Congress leaders, National Herald

 The defamation suits were filed for statements and an article on alleged corruption in the Rafale fighter jet deal.